 Four major Interstates enter Missouri at St. Louis and run east and west crossing the Popular Street Bridge and fanning out westward through the city like spokes on a wheel.
 Those Interstates are I-55, I-44, I-64 and I-70.
 Other important roads to the city are Broadway, Tucker, Market, Washington, Chippewa, Gravois, Grand, Kingshighway, Chouteau, Jefferson, Hampton, Olive, 4th, Dr. Martin Luther King, Forest Park, Delmar, Natural Bridge, Florissant and many others.

 Downtown St. Louis offers many things to do and see and is home to many of St. Louis' attractions and historic buildings.
-The home fields for St. Louis' three professional sports teams are located in Downtown.
+The home fields for St. Louis' two professional sports teams are located in Downtown.
 The Major League Baseball team, the St. Louis Cardinals, play at Busch Stadium.
 The St. Louis Blues, a National Hockey League team, plays at the Scottrade Center.
-And the National Football League team, the St. Louis Rams, have their home field at the Edward Jones Dome.
-The amazing City Museum, where adults have as much fun as children, along with the World Aquarium that is housed within the City Museum, is a "must see" when visiting St. Louis.
+The amazing City Museum, where adults have as much fun as children, is a "must see" when visiting St. Louis.
 The St. Louis Riverboats feature two 19th-century replica steamboats, the Tom Sawyer and the Becky Thatcher, that take daily cruises on the Mighty Mississippi River.
 The Citygarden is a green oasis in the city and a nice place for a stroll being filled with large art sculptures, water features, like the 102 water jets of the spray plaza, native Missouri landscaping and a cafe.
-A slow ride around the city in a horse drawn carriage provided by the St. Louis Carriage Company is a great way to appreciate the views St. Louis has to offer.
+A slow ride around the city in a horse drawn carriage provided by the St. Louis Carriage Company is a great way to appreciate the views the City of St. Louis has to offer.

-Many annual events and festivals are held in Downtown St Louis.
+Many annual events and festivals are held in Downtown St. Louis.
 In July, the biggest birthday party given for our nation is held right here in Downtown St. Louis on the grounds of the Gateway Arch.
-Fair Saint Louis is held over several days during the Fourth of July holiday and features the Veiled Prophet Parade, live entertainment, the Fair Saint Louis Air Show and of course fireworks each evening of the fair.
+Fair Saint Louis is held over several days during the Fourth of July holiday and features the America's Birthday Parade, live entertainment, the Fair Saint Louis Air Show and of course fireworks each evening of the fair.
 On the weekend before Veteran's Day, the Veteran's Day Parade is held on Saturday and passes in front of the Soldiers Memorial in an awesome display of patriotism.
-Other parades held in the city are the St. Patrick's Day Parade, the Annie Malone May Day Parade, the Labor Day Parade and the St. Louis Thanksgiving Day Parade.
-Downtown St. Louis also plays host to the Mardi Gras Fat Tuesday Parade with two other large Mardi Gras parades, the Beggin Barkus Parade and the River City Grand Parade, held in the Soulard Neighborhood.
+Other parades held in the city are the St. Patrick's Day Parade, the Annie Malone May Day Parade, and the St. Louis Thanksgiving Day Parade.
+Downtown St. Louis also plays host to the Mardi Gras Pet Parade and the Mardi Gras Grand Parade, held in the Soulard Neighborhood.
 The Mardi Gras celebrations held in St. Louis are one of the biggest in the nation outside of New Orleans!
 The Taste of St Louis is held in front of St. Louis City Hall and features many of the great St. Louis restaurants and their chefs for a wonderful day of food, art, music and wine tasting!
 The St. Louis Marathon brings in thousands of runners from around the globe as well as runners from the Metro area, to compete in the races each year.
 Other races that St. Louis hosts are the St. Patrick's Day Run on the Saturday before the holiday and the Susan G. Komen Race For a Cure.
 Two special biking events are held in St. Louis.
 If you like the idea of riding your bike through the streets and parks of St. Louis in the dark beginning at Midnight then the Moonlight Ramble it for you!
 The Gateway Cup Bike Race brings in pro cyclists from around the world to compete in races held in four of St. Louis' neighborhoods and is held over the Labor Day weekend.

 St. Louis is dotted with buildings that have been designated as St. Louis City Landmarks and some of those same buildings are also on the National Register of Historic Places.
 Three very unique examples of such structures are the historic water towers that rise above the city.
 Two of them are located in the College Hill Neighborhood, the Bissell Water Tower, or "New Red", that was built in 1886 and close by is the Grand Water Tower, or "Old White", that was built in 1871.
 The third tower is located in the Compton Heights Neighborhood in the Compton Hill Reservoir Park and was built in 1898.
 Named the Compton Hill Water Tower, it is the only one of the three that has been totally restored and can be toured.
 Two beautifully restored 19th century homes are located in the Benton Park Neighborhood, the Chatillon-DeMenil Mansion and the Lemp Mansion.
 Both mansions can be toured, with the Lemp Mansion being reportedly haunted and featuring "Paranormal Tours"!
 The Scott Joplin House is a State Historic Site.
 Located in the Midtown Neighborhood, it was the home of the famous Ragtime composer, Scott Joplin, in 1900 and today is a museum to his life and music.
 A very distinctive St. Louis landmark is the Bevo Mill located in the Bevo Mill Neighborhood.
 Built by August Busch, Sr. in 1917 and located halfway between his home located in what is now Grant's Farm and the Anheuser-Busch Brewery, it served as his private dining room!
 Today it has been restored and is a fun location for wedding receptions and other special events.